 In the early sixties this telephone was replaced with a loud speaking unit.
-This device, known as a TeleTalk by the ROC allowed the observer freedom to move around in the bunker and not be constrained by the breastplate cord.
+The new device, known as a TeleTalk by the R.O.C., allowed the observer freedom to move around in the observation room and not be constrained by a cord.

 The TeleTalk or "Units Intercom LB AD 3460" to give its proper description is battery powered, hence LB in its description for Local Battery, utilising the same design of 6 volt dry battery [Battery, Dry No. 27] fitted in the Warning Receiver.
 Additionally a 67.5 volt battery [Battery, Dry No. 18] is used to send the call signal to the post display plotter.
 AD3460 is the diagram number, the letters AD designate a series of G.P.O. diagrams for Air Defence equipment.

 Normally in receive mode any conversation on the cluster's omnibus line may be heard.
-Before speaking into the loudspeaker which acts as microphone too, a small lever switch on the right hand side of the unit must be pressed downwards.
+Before speaking into the loudspeaker which acts as the microphone too, a small lever switch on the right hand side of the unit must be pressed downwards.
 Posts within a cluster can communicate amongst themselves by voice calling.
 But to attract the attention of the plotter in Group HQ, the lever switch is momentarily pushed upwards to the CALL position and then released.

 As posts were usually located on remote hilltops the pair of wires feeding them were often carried on poles along field boundaries making them very vulnerable to blast damage.
-The same wires fed both the Warning Receiver and the TeleTalk unit so both would be out of action if the line was broken.
+The same wires fed both the Warning Receiver and the TeleTalk, so both would be out of action if the line was broken.

 Telephone engineers regarded these overhead lines as a bit of a joke.
 In the film Hole in the Ground, the featured post sent an observer out in the fallout to clear the line faults caused by the bomb exploding.
 This was not an easy task in peacetime yet alone a post nuclear holocaust.